Why Choose Organic?

 We could go on and on about why it is important to wear organic fibers but now it’s time to move on to the good stuff!

-*Facts referenced by Dr. Brian Clement “Killer Clothes”
+*Facts referenced from Brian and Anna Maria Clement’s book “Killer Clothes”